5K1PY/FolderMaker/Readme.md

  - [special](#special-variables)

 ### Basic variables
-Basic variables are included in `config.json` and their string form is automatically evaulated before file creation.
+Basic variables are included in `config.json` and their string form is automatically evaluated before file creation.
 Syntax:
 ``"variables": \{
     "variable1": "foo",
     "variable2": "not {variable1}"
 \}``
 ### File variables
 File variables are loaded from `./fileVariables` folder.
 This option is designed in order to reduce `config.json` text with limited functionality.
-Beware: File variables are **not** evaulated!
+Beware: File variables are **not** evaluated!
 Syntax:
 ``"fileVariables": \{
     "variable": "file1.txt",
 \}``

 ### Script variables
 Script variables are python programs, that are given thier arguments and variable contents are the results they return.
-Arguments of scripts are automatically evaulated, whilist their results are not.
+Arguments of scripts are automatically evaluated, whilist their results are not.
 Syntax:
 ``"scriptVariables": \{
     "variable": \{